 *Please refer to the new COVID-19 precautions tab, since the office has new requirements.
-If you have seen me previously, a new updated online intake form must be completed, to continue appointments.*
+If you have seen me previously, a new updated online intake form must be sent to you via email, to continue appointments.*

 Angela Young, LMT, is committed to the highest level of physical and emotional well-being, through compassionate and professional massage and CranioSacral therapies.